gregorycotton/knot/README.md

 ## TODO:

 #### Known errors
-* If you mistype any detail while adding a model the program terminates.
-Upon re-opening tries re-installing, fails, and boots you again – only way to solve right now is by manually deleting the faulty model record from the SQLite DB.
 * CoT models title gen includes CoT tokens/generally is no good (low-priority as ability to set a model job to title gen exists)
 * `:summary` command sometimes doesn't work well for GPT OSS converations due to CoT.